 The Better Careers Design Group will collaborate to design solutions for systemic workforce challenges and advance the equity of economic outcomes in California.
-Through this group, government agencies and grantees of the Irvine Better Careers initiative will come together to study human-centered and outcomes-oriented design and plan concrete changes that put these design principles into practice.
+Through this group, government agencies and grantees of The James Irvine Foundation's Better Careers initiative will come together to study human-centered and outcomes-oriented design and plan concrete changes that put these design principles into practice.

 Over eighteen months, Design Group members will partner with the people and communities they serve to investigate problems that exist within their local workforce system.
 During this journey, they will develop and refine implementation plans that respond to barriers and further the outcome goals of the Better Careers initiative: